sagemathinc/cocalc-doc/source/examples/google-api.rst

 What the program does
 ---------------------

-This example runs a short program to read two columns from a spreadsheet in Google Sheets and write them to the user's terminal.
+This example runs a short program to read two columns, "Student Name" and "Major", from a spreadsheet in Google Sheets and writes them to the user's terminal.

 You don't need to open the sample data in Google Sheets to run the program, but if you're curious, you can view it at `Example Spreadsheet`_.

 .. image:: img/example-spreadsheet.png
-     :width: 50%
+     :width: 60%

 The python program is provided by Google and runs under Python 2 and Python 3.